|Nutritional Guidelines (per serving)|

 All About Chocolate

 The ancient Aztecs and Mayans of Mexico and Central America were the first known people to eat chocolate, starting about 2,000 years ago.
-The cocoa plant is native to Mexico, Central America, and northern South America and grows in evergreen tropical rain forest.
+The cocoa plant is native to Mexico, Central America, and northern South America and grows in evergreen tropical rainforests.

 It's been known since the 1990s that eating chocolate causes the release of endorphins in the brain -- the feel-good chemicals.
 So there's a bona fide physiological reason why everybody craves chocolate.
 It tastes out of this world, and it makes you feel that way, too.
 But a little bit should do the trick: Dark chocolate packs 167 calories per ounce.